radish-es/casebook-property/content/cases/armorie.md

   - abandonment
 links:
   - url: content/cases/clift.md
     explanation: Why is it that the chimney sweep can claim an entitlement to the jewel in the first place?
 What action does he take to ground this claim?
-How is this claim different from that of the seal hunters in Clift?
+How is this claim different from or the same as that of the seal hunters in Clift?
-published: false
+published: true
 ---

 ### Pratt, C.J. --